florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 ==== Modular <design_modular>
 #todo[
-    - Programs consist of smaller modules, which allows modules to be "transmitted, cached and consumed separably" @spec.
+    - Programs consist of smaller modules, which allows modules to be "transmitted, cached and consumed separably"
     - Modules can also be combined/linked together at runtime ]